varsha766/MultiTanentDemo/README.md

 connectToDatabase,
 };
 ```
+**mongoOptions** are used to configure the MongoDB driver's behavior when connecting MongoDB databse.

 - `Creating connection to adminDb`: Create a connection to the admin database to store tenant information in the `tenant` table.